jgraley/cotest/coroutines/docs/getting-started.md

 Let's try using Cotest for a case where the return values we supply to mock calls will affect behaiour of the code-under-test.
 In this case, the code-under-test stops calling `GetX()` or `GetY()` as soon as one of them returns a co-ordinate that is out of range.

 Because we will return a value from our mock calls, we need to provide details of the expected call to Cotest by using for example `WAIT_FOR_CALL(mock_turtle, GetX)`.
 This allows Cotest to determine the _signature_ of the call, and hence its _return type_.
-If we are using a `WAIT_FOR_` macro to wait for a particular call (or launch result), any non-matching mock call will be _dropped_ and Google Mock will treat the call as unhandled (even though the coroutine did see the call).
-Once the macro returns a handle (which will always be valid), we say the coroutine has _accepted_ the call.

 ```
 COTEST(PainterTest, CheckPosition)